-If you and your spouse have a living trust, and your spouse passes away, you may be at a loss as to what you need to do.
+If you and your spouse have a living trust in Nevada and your spouse passes away, you may be at a loss as to what you need to do.
 The steps you need to take are not really complicated, but may be confusing.
 There are some initial tasks that need to be completed.
-Knowing what to expect can make the process much easier during a time that is no doubt stressful.
+Receiving guidance from a living trust attorney in Reno, NV and knowing what to expect can make the process much easier during a time that is no doubt stressful.

-The first step would be to locate the trust document and obtain a general understanding of its terms.
+The first step would be to locate the living trust document and obtain a general understanding of its terms.
 You should do this, even if you read it when it was first created.
 This is especially true if it has been many years since it was first drafted.
-Usually, living trusts are drafted to leave all assets to the surviving spouse.
+Usually, a Nevada living trust is drafted to leave all assets to the surviving spouse.
 However, some trusts are drafted to include distributions to other heirs, as well.
 All provisions of the living trust need to be fully understood before any action is taken to implement its terms.
-If you have any questions or concerns regarding any of the provisions, you should consult with a Nevada estate planning attorney before you go any further.
+If you have any questions or concerns regarding any of the provisions, you should consult with a living trust attorney in Reno, NV before you go any further.

 It is very common for living trusts to name both spouses as co-trustees.
 In that case, when the first spouse dies, the assets will be transferred to the surviving spouse as the sole trustee, similar to jointly-owned property.
-However, unless a death certificate, along with an abstract of the trust, are provided to institutions such as banks, they will continue to request two signatures for transactions.
+However, unless a death certificate and abstract of the trust are provided to institutions such as banks, they will continue to request two signatures for transactions.
 Real estate may also require special treatment.
 It is important to contact a qualified estate administration attorney to be sure you have taken care of all the details in a timely manner.

 If you have questions or need assistance creating or administering a living trust for you and your spouse, contact the estate planning attorneys of Anderson, Dorn & Rader, Ltd.